 Once your sync scripts are ready, click "Start Test Run" to check them against real data without affecting anything live.

-- Pick the items you want to test (multiple selections work).
+- Click on Select Items to pick the items you want to test (multiple selections work).
 Click "Start Test Run" to preview how the configuration handles them.

 - Only deploy when you're sure things are clean.
 Click "Publish Version" to roll the updated config out to live syncs.